Coherent dynamics of flavor mode entangled neutrinos: Introduction

 The structure of this paper is organized as follows.
-In the next section, we present the methodology for modeling neutrinos as a qubit and qutrit systems, laying the groundwork for the analysis that follows.
+In the next section, we present the methodology for modeling neutrinos as a qubit systems, laying the groundwork for the analysis that follows.
 Sec.
-III presents the theoretical calculations of various quantum coherence measures for mode-entangled neutrinos, treating them as two- and three-qubit systems, as well as qutrits.
-Additionally, we map these theoretical expressions to plots that illustrate the dynamic behavior of these coherence measures.
+III presents the theoretical calculations of various quantum coherence measures for mode-entangled neutrinos, treating them as two- and three-qubit systems.
+We map these theoretical expressions to plots that illustrate the dynamic behavior of these coherence measures in Sec.
+IV.
 Finally, we provide our conclusions in Sec.
-IV.
+V.